SnapBanane/SnapBanane/README.md

 ### 🧩 About Me

-- Member of **Team 0mm** — building autonomous 4-wheel RoboCup robots ⚽
+- Member of **Team BohleBots Pompeii** — building autonomous 4-wheel RoboCup robots ⚽
 - Interested in **robotics systems engineering**, **embedded control**, and **autonomy research**
 - Passionate about **bridging hardware & software** to make reliable robots that perform under pressure